Skip to main content

 The French-Language Teacher Advantage

-Canada has a critical shortage of French-language teachers, driven by federal commitments to expand French-language education under the Official Languages Act.
-This shortage creates two significant immigration advantages for francophone educators:
+Canada has a well-documented shortage of French-language and French-immersion teachers, reinforced by federal commitments under the Official Languages Act.
+For francophone and bilingual educators, this creates several distinct immigration advantages:

 Francophone category-based draws